ARM-software/android-nn-driver/docs/IntegratorGuide.md

 ### Prerequisites

-1. Android source tree for Android P FSK-R3 or later, in the directory `<ANDROID_ROOT>`
+1. Android source tree for Android P (we have tested against Android P version 9.0.0_r3) , in the directory `<ANDROID_ROOT>`
-2. Android source tree for Android Q FSK-2 or later, in the directory `<ANDROID_ROOT>`
+2. Android source tree for Android Q (we have tested against Android Q version 10.0.0_r39), in the directory `<ANDROID_ROOT>`
 3. Mali OpenCL driver integrated into the Android source tree

+Note: Arm NN Android NNAPI driver also supports pre-release version of Android R.

 ### Procedure